For adult patients with relapsed or refractory MF or SS who have received at least one prior systemic therapy1

 See efficacy data

-POTELIGEO has a
+POTELIGEO has demonstrated a

 consistent safety profile